Fizzy Christmas Tree Science Experiment

 Why yes this did turn into a giant mess, luckily it was contained in the baking pan.

 She kept grabbing clumps of it and squeezing it in her hands.
 She had a blast.
-And listening to the fizzy reaction was kind of soothing.
+And listening to the fizzy reaction was soothing.
 She was upset that it didn’t sizzle as much at the end.

-Need more info and see the chemical formulas here: equation for the reaction of baking soda and vinegar.
+See the chemical formulas here: equation for the reaction of baking soda and vinegar.

 Christmas Tree Fizzy Science Experiment